kubedb/docs/docs/guides/singlestore/backup/kubestash/customization/index.md

 ## Customizing Restore Process

-KubeStash also uses `mysql` during the restore process.
+KubeStash also uses `singlestore` during the restore process.
 In this section, we are going to show how you can pass arguments to the restore process, restore a specific snapshot, run restore job as a specific user, etc.

 ### Passing arguments to the restore process